 Found around the world, morels are a forager’s favorite.
 You may even spot the distinctive honeycomb cap of the morel on the forest floor while hiking.
 Beware of the false morel, which is toxic.
 Be sure to ask a mushroom expert, or refer to a mushroom guide, before eating any mushrooms you find in the wild.

 Cooking Morel Mushrooms

 Do not eat morels raw.
-With small morels, fry or cook mushrooms whole.
+With small morels, fry, or cook mushrooms whole.
 Larger morels should be sliced in half, or fourths, before cooking.
 The nutty, meaty taste of the morel is complemented best by butter and cream, so sauté briefly in butter and finish with light or heavy cream.
 White wine can be used to great effect with this unique mushroom.
-Morels are wonderful with chicken, rabbit, veal or pork.
+Morels are wonderful with chicken, rabbit, veal, or pork.
 But most will agree that fresh morels will make any meal just a little more exciting.

 Try morels in risotto, pasta, or orzo, as we did in the springtime recipe pictured below.

-	Fun Fungi Fact: Morels feed on dead vegetation, and thrive in a forest that has experienced fire, be it a controlled burn or wildfire.
+Fun Fungi Fact: Morels feed on dead vegetation, and thrive in a forest that has experienced a fire, be it a controlled burn or wildfire.
 Called “burn morels,” these are some of the most valuable morels.